src-zone/prerender/README.md

 even when you import third-party javascript code that uses es2015 (or newer) syntax.

-The blx-transpile script only works with Angular CLI 1.5.0 or later.
+The transpile script works with Angular CLI 6 or later.
 So to get started, install the latest Angular CLI for your project, and install this
 utility:

 ```
-npm install --save-dev @angular/cli @blox/ng-utils
+npm install --save-dev @angular/cli @blox/utils
 ```

 Next in your package.json add/change the following scripts: